sriramss/docs-csm/053-NCN-NTP.md

 The upstream NTP server is also set in `data.json`.
 If left blank, the NCNs will simply peer with themselves.
 Until an upstream NTP server is configured, the time on the NCNs may not match the current time at the site, but they will stay in sync with each other.

+## Changing the config

+If you need to adjust the config, you have three options:

+- edit `data.json`, restart basecamp (`systemctl restart basecamp`), run the ntp script on each node (`/srv/cray/scripts/metal/set-ntp-config.sh`)
+- edit `data.json`, restart basecamp, restart nodes so cloud-init runs on boot
+- manually edit `/etc/chrony.d/cray.conf` and restart chrony (`systemctl restart chronyd`) on each node

+The first two options are not fully fleshed out yet as we haven't done much testing around changing things.
+Cloud-init does cache data, so there could be inconsistent results until further testing is done.

 ## Troubleshooting

 `chronyc` can be used to gather information on the state of NTP.